 Is Patchouli Oil Safe?

 You can ingest this oil by mixing a drop or two with a teaspoon of honey.
 I advise seeking the help of a qualified physician, though, before taking this oil orally.
 If you have gastric problems or any other medical contraindication, avoid ingesting this essential oil.
-Some say that using patchouli oil during a pregnant woman's first trimester is dangerous, but safe in the second and third trimester.26 For your safety, consult a health care professional before using this oil during the entire course of your pregnancy.
+Some say that using patchouli oil during a pregnant woman's second and third trimester is OK.25 For your safety, consult a health care professional before using this oil during the entire course of your pregnancy.

 Side Effects of Patchouli Oil

 Patchouli can cause overstimulation and may have strong sedative effects when used in large amounts.
-It can also cause photosensitivity27 and appetite loss.
-If you're suffering from an eating disorder or recovering from sickness, I advise you to not use this herbal oil.28
+It can also cause photosensitivity26 and appetite loss.
+If you're suffering from an eating disorder or recovering from sickness, I advise you to not use this herbal oil.27